polterguy/polterguy.github.io/tutorials/custom-user-management/index.md

 ## Creating and updating users

-To create a new user you have to invoke the above POST endepoint.
+To create a new user you have to invoke the above POST endpoint.
 This endpoint takes a username and a password as JSON.

 ```json
 {